invertase/react-native-firebase/codorials/authentication-with-firebase/handling-authentication-state.md

 ## Updating Redux with the user state

-Rather than passing our `user` into component `state`, we're going to add into into Redux instead.
+Rather than passing our `user` into component `state`, we're going to add it into into Redux instead.
 Firebase does provide direct access to the user via `firebase.auth().currentUser`, however as our app complexity grows we may want to integrate parts of the users data (for example the `uid`) into other parts of our Redux store.
 By storing the user in Redux, it is guaranteed that the user details will keep in-sync throughout our Redux store.